-I have arrived at Malta in 2014 as I have realized I better off leaving my hometown behind and let myself got engaged with various new adventures in a new county or maybe around the World.
+I have arrived at Malta in 2014 as I have realized I better off leaving my hometown behind and let myself got engaged with various new adventures in a new country or maybe around the World.

 I was looking for a country were English is widely spoken and the weather was better than in London.
 I also have been living there, but after three years I just cannot stand the rain anymore.

 After a few months of preparation, I arrived at August.
 When I say preparation, I mean I have seen some nice photoshoped images about my destination, and one or more videos on YouTube, and a little research on Wikipedia.
 Other than that, I just had a Maltese friend from London.
 Later, I understood that my timing was a big mistake, as the life literally stops in August, so not the best time for job hunting.